 TGaz Editor: Modify the text in P55L9to19:

 The AOA Azimuth subfield contains the Angle of Arrival (AOA) azimuth result in degree/4 resolution.
 This subfield is an unsigned two’s complement number taking values between 0 and 1439.
 When the AOA Reference subfield is set to 1, the AOA Azimuth subfield is in earth coordinates (i.e. direction 0 is north).
-When the AOA Reference subfield is set to 0, the AOA Azimuth subfield is in coordinates relative to the device.
+When the AOA Reference subfield is set to 0, the AOA Azimuth subfield is in coordinates relative to the the orientation of the STA measuring the AOA azimuth.

 The AOA Elevation subfield contains the AOA elevation result in degree/4 resolution.
 This subfield is a signed two’s complement number taking values between -360 and 360.

 When the AOA Reference subfield is set to 1, the AOA Elevation subfield is in earth coordinates (i.e. elevation 0 is horizon).
-When the AOA Reference subfield is set to 0, the AOA Elevation is in coordinates relative to the device.
+When the AOA Reference subfield is set to 0, the AOA Elevation is in coordinates relative to the the orientation of the STA measuring the AOA elevation.

 TGaz Editor: Modify the text in P57L4to14:

 The AOD Azimuth subfield contains the Angle of Departure (AOD) azimuth result in degree/4 resolution.
 This subfield is an unsigned two’s complement number taking values between 0 and 1439.
 When the AOD Reference field is set to 1, the AOD Azimuth is in earth coordinates (i.e. direction 0 is north).
-When the AOD Reference subfield is set to 0, the AOD Azimuth subfield is in coordinates relative to the device.
+When the AOD Reference subfield is set to 0, the AOD Azimuth subfield is in coordinates relative to the orientation of the STA transmitting the measurement signal.

 The AOD Elevation subfield contains the AOD elevation result in degree/4 resolution.
 This subfield is a signed two’s complement number taking values between -360 and 360.

 When the AOD Reference field is set to 1, the AOD is in earth coordinates (i.e. elevation 0 is horizon).
-When the AOD Reference subfield is set to 0, the AOD Elevation subfield is in coordinates relative to the device.
+When the AOD Reference subfield is set to 0, the AOD Elevation subfield is in coordinates relative to the orientation of the STA transmitting the measurement signal.

 References: